cse110-sp23-group23/cse110-sp23-group23/admin/meetings/052823-retrospective.md

 #### How / What?: After pressing any key on the Zoltar splash screen, the audio somestimes fades in but sometimes does not.
 #### Why?: When the audio didn't fade in, it would play a full volume instantly which could be disturb the user experience.

-### Firefox with JSON import (LUKE)
+### Firefox with JSON import
-#### How/What?: Could not successfully load assets in Firefox browser, problem with compatability with JSON import.
+#### How / What?: Could not successfully load assets in Firefox browser, problem with compatability with JSON import.
 #### Why?: The website would not load in firefox.
 Solving this issue makes the UX for firefox users, otherwise they probably just would you use another fortune telling website.

 ## Looking Ahead: